KaySteinhoff/KaySteinhoff/README.md

 - 👋 Hi, I’m @KaySteinhoff
 - 👀 I’m interested in Unity, C#, C++, C and Software development.
 - 🌱 I'm working on a lot of things rn.
 Nothing particular
-- 📫 How to reach me: kay.steinhoff@web.de
+- 📫 How to reach me: kaysteinhoff@outlook.com